datacraft-dsc/DEPs/12/README.md

 Ocean adds the following additional *prov:type* for entities, activities and agents.
 Note that the prefixes `op` and `prov` are namespace prefixes that correspond to namespace [IRIs](https://dvcs.w3.org/hg/rdf/raw-file/default/rdf-concepts/index.html#dfn-namespace-iri).
 The standard recommends that it is `common to abbreviate IRIs that start with namespace IRIs by using a namespace prefix in order to assist readability`.

 * Entities:
-  - op:asset : An Ocean data asset
+  - opf:asset : An Ocean data asset
-  - op:this: a special attribute value that refers to the Entity being published or generated.
+  - opf:this: a special attribute value that refers to the Entity being published or generated.

 * Activities:

-  - op:publish : The act of publishing a data asset
+  - opf:publish : The act of publishing a data asset
-  - op:import : The act of importing a data asset which is defined in an existing data catalog. `Import` is used to distinguish from `publish` to indicate that the provenance metadata was already associated with the data asset.
+  - opf:import : The act of importing a data asset which is defined in an existing data catalog. `Import` is used to distinguish from `publish` to indicate that the provenance metadata was already associated with the data asset.
-  - op:invoke : The act of invoking an operation.
+  - opf:invoke : The act of invoking an operation.

 * Agents:

-  - op:did : DID of an Ocean Agent, if available.
+  - opf:did : DID of an Ocean Agent, if available.
-  - op:address: The address of the agent, which is needed to look up the asset id (TODO: where is asset id defined?)
+  - opf:address: The address of the agent, which is needed to look up the asset id (TODO: where is asset id defined?)
-  - op:id_type : The type of the agent id, could be `ethereum_account` or `did`  TODO:remove
+  - opf:id_type : The type of the agent id, could be `ethereum_account` or `did`

-## Sections
+## Provenance Metadata Sections

 Recall that the asset metadata is a JSON object, which is an unordered set of name/value pairs.
 Provenance metadata is represented as a name/value pair in the asset metadata object, where the **name** must be "provenance".
 Note that provenance information is optional.
 However, if the **name** provenance exists, the value against that name must be JSON object with valid provenance metadata, as described in the rest of this document.